Committee on Ethics and Professional Conduct

 1. The committee recommends to the Council updates to the Code of Ethics for Archivists and Core Values of Archivists when these are made necessary by changes in laws governing recordkeeping, copyright, or other pertinent subjects, or by changes in professional procedures and practices.

-2. The committee periodically conducts a complete review of the Code of Ethics for Archivists and Core Values of Archivists to ensure that ad hoc changes have not compromised its internal consistency and the document as a whole continues to meet the needs of the profession.
+2. The committee periodically (at least every five (5) years)conducts a complete review of the Code of Ethics for Archivists and Core Values of Archivists to ensure that ad hoc changes have not compromised its internal consistency and the document as a whole continues to meet the needs of the profession.
 It recommends to the Council revisions as necessary.

-3. The committee monitors the rise of new ethical and professional conduct issues due to societal, legal, or judicial and technological developments.
+4. The committee monitors and advises on the rise of new ethical and professional conduct issues due to societal, legal, judicial and/or technological developments.

-4. The committee solicits or creates case studies and other educational materials in a variety of formats to promote understanding and utilization of the Code of Ethics for Archivists and Core Values of Archivists, and works with SAA staff members to make these available in appropriate ways.
+5. The committee solicits or creates case studies, outreach programming, and other educational materials in a variety of formats to promote understanding and utilization of the Code of Ethics for Archivists and Core Values of Archivists, and works with SAA staff members to make these available in appropriate ways.

 IV.
 Reporting Procedures